PlayNux/GameHub/INSTALL.md

 ```bash
 sudo ninja install
 ```
-Do not remove build directory if you want to uninstall GameHub later, build directory is used in uninstallation process.
+Do not remove build directory if you want to uninstall GameManager later, build directory is used in uninstallation process.